 One day after being let go by the Patriots, Josh Gordon was signed by the Seattle Seahawks for the remainder of the 2019 season and caught seven passes in the five games he played for Pete Carroll.
 But in mid-December, Gordon was indefinitely suspended once again for violating the NFL’s substance-abuse policy.

 He re-signed with Seattle in the offseason as a free agent and was conditionally reinstated on December 3, 2020.
-Assuming he clears COVID-19 protocol, Josh Gordon can join the Seahawks following the team’s Week 15 matchup with the Washington Football Team.
+However, that reinstatement was rescinded after the NFL discovered he’d violated the terms of his reinstatement.

 Stats courtesy of Pro Football Reference